sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 - _Lead time:_ the time code changes take to go from check-in to release in production
 - _Deployment frequency:_ the rate at which software is deployed to production or released to end users
 - _Change fail:_ the change failure rate measured by how often deployment failures occur in production that require immediate remedy
-- _Time to restore:_ the time it takes from detecting a user impacting incident to having it remediated
+- _Time to restore:_ the time it takes from detecting a user impacting incident to remediating it
 <!--markdownlint-enable MD029 MD036-->

 ### Strategy Map